NCSU-Libraries/Social-Media-Combine/README.md

 The development of the Social Media Combine environment was partially supported by federal Library Services and Technology Act (LSTA) funds made possible through a grant from the Institute of Museum and Library Services, and administered by the State Library of North Carolina, a division of the Department of Cultural Resources.
 This grant-funded project, "New Voices and Fresh Perspectives," is hosted by NCSU Libraries and led by Brian Dietz and Jason Casden.

-Social Feed Manager is developed at George Washington University Libraries.
+[Social Feed Manager](https://github.com/gwu-libraries/social-feed-manager) is developed at George Washington University Libraries.

-Lentil is developed at NCSU Libraries.
+[Lentil](https://github.com/NCSU-Libraries/lentil) is developed at NCSU Libraries.

+[twarc](https://github.com/edsu/twarc) is developed by Ed Summers.